November 18, 2025

 January Monthly Feature Highlights

-Planera Offers Visual, Collaborative Scheduling Solution for Free to U.S. Universities
+Planera Offers Free Scheduling Software to U.S. Universities

 Planera Wins Great Graphics Contest at CPM Conference